Pragadesh-45/youtipy/README.md

 ## how it works

+### single songs

 1. **search**: the script uses `yt-dlp` to search youtube for your query + "lyrical video".
 2. **extract**: it gets the best audio-only stream url from the first search result.
 3. **play**: it uses `mpv` to play the audio stream without video.

+### playlists

+1. **detect**: automatically detects if the input is a playlist URL (or video URL with playlist parameter).
+2. **extract**: fetches all video IDs from the playlist using `yt-dlp`.
+3. **process**: gets the best audio stream URL for each video in the playlist.
+4. **play**: uses `mpv`'s native playlist support to play all tracks with full navigation controls.

+## features

+- ✅ single song playback with search
+- ✅ youtube playlist support with navigation
+- ✅ keyboard controls for playlist navigation
+- ✅ automatic playlist detection from video URLs
+- ✅ loop support for both songs and playlists
+- ✅ skips unavailable videos in playlists gracefully

 ## possible future enhancements
 - [ ] queue support (with navigation support)